 Blended Finance Structure Description Type of Investment Mobilised Blended Finance Structure 2 Blends debt investment from private investors and funds from development agencies into a portfolio structure/ fund, and the fund in turn provides debt to bankable projects located in (high risk) developing countries.
-Since Structures 2 and 3 usually result in small and medium-sized funds (typically less than \$200 million), they generally do not Blended Finance Structure 3 Blends equity investment from private investors and development funds from development agencies into a portfolio structure/ fund, and the fund in turn provides equity to bankable projects located in (high risk) developing countries. mobilize institutional investors which seek vehicles of \$500+ million.
+Since Structures 2 and 3 usually result in small and medium-sized funds (typically less than \$200 million), they generally do not Blended Finance Structure 3 Blends equity investment from private investors and development funds from development agencies into a portfolio structure/ fund, and the fund in turn provides equity to bankable projects located in (high risk) developing countries. mobilise institutional investors which seek vehicles of \$500+ million.
 Less than 3% of blended finance vehicles have been in excess of \$500 million.
 Blended Finance Structure 4 This structure is an aggregation vehicle akin to a 'fund of funds'.
 Private and development finance are co-invested and a fund manager allocates investment to multiple blended finance vehicles (such as blended finance structures 2 and 3).
 This approach can create the scale needed to mobilise institutional investors.
-To mobilize institutional investors' capital
+To mobilise institutional investors' capital finance "bankable" projects.
+As an illustration, Table 4.2.4 shows the three Blended Finance Structures on Portfolio level.